 - Do not chuck the Edge Finder with excessive pressure.
-It is hollow and
+It is hollow and can be crushed.

 - You should run the Edge Finder at about 1000 rpm. Ü

-- If possible, the spindle should be extended so that when you see the kick, you can retract the spindle and remove the Edge Finder from the workpiece.
+- If possible, the spindle should be extended so that when you see the ‘kick’, you can retract the spindle and remove the Edge Finder from the workpiece.
 This saves wear and tear on the lapped surfaces of Edge Finder.

-- View the workpiece/Edge Finder contact by aligning your eye behind the Edge Finder and at 90 degrees to the workpiece for maximum visibility of the kick.
+- View the workpiece/Edge Finder contact by aligning your eye behind the Edge Finder and at 90 degrees to the workpiece for maximum visibility of the ‘kick’.

 - The working portion of the Edge Finder is the smaller diameter cylinder.
 This is the part that should contact the edge in questions.

 - Oil the Edge Finder maybe once a year if you only use it occasionally.
 You may have to pull the cylinders just slightly apart to get the oil in between them.
 Be careful.
 If you distort the spring holding the pieces together, you will need a new Edge Finder.

 - Make certain there are no burrs on the workpiece or you will get a false edge indication.
 The same goes for excessive oil on the workpiece.

 - Cheap Edge Finders are probably not worth the effort to take them home.
 A Starrett does not cost a lot of money and the difference in accuracy and ‘action’ between a cheap unit and a Starrett is noticeable.